 Management believes that cash flows from operations, access to the credit and capital markets and our credit lines, on-hand cash and cash equivalents and our investments will provide adequate funds to support our operating, capital, and debt service requirements for fiscal 2023 and beyond.
 There can be no assurance that any such capital will be available to the Company on acceptable terms or at all.
-Our ability to fund working capital needs, planned capital expenditures, and scheduled debt payments, as well as to comply with all of the financial covenants under our debt agreements, depends on future operating performance and cash flow.
-This future operating performance and cash flow are subject to prevailing economic conditions, which is uncertain as a result of Covid-19, and to financial, business and other factors, some of which are beyond the Company's control.
+Our ability to fund working capital needs, planned capital expenditures, and scheduled debt payments, as well as to comply with all of the financial covenants under our debt agreements, depends on future operating performance and cash flow are subject to prevailing economic conditions, and to financial, business and other factors, some of which are beyond the Company's control.

-To improve our working capital efficiency, starting in fiscal 2021 we made available to certain suppliers a voluntary supply chain finance ("SCF") program that enables our suppliers to sell their receivables from the Company to a global financial institution on a non-recourse basis at a rate that leverages our credit rating.
+To improve our working capital efficiency, we make available to certain suppliers a voluntary supply chain finance ("SCF") program that enables our suppliers to sell their receivables from the Company to a global financial institution on a non-recourse basis at a rate that leverages our credit rating.
 We do not have the ability to refinance or modify payment terms to the global financial institution through the SCF program.
 No guarantees are provided by the Company or any of our subsidiaries under the SCF program.

-Total capital expenditures and cloud computing implementation costs were \$161.6 million in fiscal 2022 as the Company continues to prioritize investing in digital capabilities.
+Total capital expenditures and cloud computing implementation costs were \$260.8 million in fiscal 2023 as the Company continues to prioritize investing in digital capabilities.
 Certain cloud computing implementation costs are recognized within Prepaid expenses and Other assets on the Consolidated Balance Sheets.